Quantum Singular Value Decomposer

 Note that the entanglement spectrum between $A$ and $B$ (\ie the eigenvalues $\{\lambda_i\}$ of the reduced density matrices $\rho_A,\rho_B$) has not changed, nor has the von Neumann entropy.
 This allows to obtain an estimation of the Schmidt coefficients $\{\lambda_i\}$, which will just be the observed, normalized probabilities for each possible {\sl coincident} outcome for the two subsystems, obtained from repeated preparation of the state, application of the QSVD and measurement.
 In turn, these coefficients provide several entanglement figures of merit, such as the von Neumann entropy.

 Once the two unitaries $U_A$ and $V_B$ have been obtained, it is now possible to reconstruct the vectors that would be needed in the original SVD, up to a complex phase.
-They simply correspond to \beq e^{-i\beta_i}|u_i \rangle_A = U_A^\dagger\, |e_i\rangle_A \qquad e^{-i\gamma_i}|v_i \rangle_B = V_B^\dagger \,|e_i\rangle_B \,. \eeq The algorithm has taken the original state to a very specific form, the one of exact output coincidence, to determine the unitaries, and then the adjoint of the same unitaries are used to reconstruct the eigenvectors.
+They simply correspond to \beq e^{-i\beta_i}|u_i \rangle_A = U_A^\dagger\, |e_i\rangle_A\;, \qquad e^{-i\gamma_i}|v_i \rangle_B = V_B^\dagger \,|e_i\rangle_B \,, \eeq where $|e_i\rangle$ can be created by just applying X-gates onto the initial $|00...00\rangle$ state at the begining of the computation.
+The algorithm has taken the original state to a very specific form, the one of exact output coincidence, to determine the unitaries, and then the adjoint of the same unitaries are used to reconstruct the eigenvectors.
 The global phases $\{\beta_i,\gamma_i\}$ are irrelevant in the characterization of the individual eigenvectors, but if one is interested in the relative phases between these vectors in the original $\ket_{AB}$, then one may need to resort to tomography.

 The algorithm we have presented has some extra degrees of freedom.
 For the sake of clarity we explicitly demanded exact output coincidence.
 But, this is not necessary in a strict sense.
 It suffices that each unique output from subsystem $A$ is matched by some other unique output from subsystem $B$.
 This means that there is freedom of permutation for, say, output from $B$.
 Such a permutation is just another unitary on the $B$ side.
 However, freedom of permutation (\ie alternative training) must be avoided in two further applications of the QSVD (SWAP without quantum communication and quantum encoder), which we shall present below.
 Freedom of phase, in contrast, does not have any effect on them.